chihaoyo/a-new-way/text.md

 ## Background

 We live in a society consists of interconnected, complex systems.
-The system of production and labour, the financial system, legal system, education system, and the political system.
+The production and labour system, the financial system, legal system, education system, and the political system.
 They define parameters and form preferences around which each of our lives is conducted and our choices are made.

 Different institutions embody the ideas and purposes of each of these systems.
 They act with far greater power than any of the individuals who has formed and empowered them.
 It is these institutions which effectively shape the society today, thus the lives of every one of us.

-However, it is familiar for us to see these institutions become not a greenhouse, but an obstruction of creativity and change.
+However, it is not foreign for us to see these institutions become not a greenhouse, but an obstruction of creativity and change.

 Intriguing changes happen when a person is put behind a desk, a name tag, or a business card.
 A person became from an independent being to a part of something external.
 Belongingness and duty take over individuality and moral.
 Principles become policies, work ethic overrides ethics.